ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 **How to calculate the total cost of a Lettria app?**

-Total price is composed by two different parts:
+The total price is composed of two different parts:

-* `Resources price`
+- `Resources price`
-* `Lettria model licencing price`
+- `Lettria model licencing price`

 #### Resources price

-The first step consists in calculating the price of an AI Deploy app according to the computing resources chosen.
+The first step consists in calculating the price of an AI Deploy app according to the chosen computing resources.

 *Please keep in mind we bill per second although pricing is displayed per hour HT for a more user-friendly experience.*